klaasmeinke/ooo-view/README.md

 ----------------------------------------------------------------
 ```

-`team-ooo` is an easy CLI tool that provides a clear, consolidated view of out-of-office (OOO) events for members of a Google group.
+`ooo-events` is an easy CLI tool that provides a clear, consolidated view of out-of-office (OOO) events for members of a Google group.
 It fetches data directly from the Google Calendar API and displays it in an easy-to-read weekly format in your terminal.

 Ideal for teams to quickly see who is away without needing to manually check multiple calendars.